The Austin Natural Mattress Store

 OMI Organicpedic, Naturepedic, and SavvyRest (our truly organic manufacturers) use no chemical fire retardants or polyurethane foams.
 Their latex sap is outside third party certified organic and chemical free by GOLS (the Global Organic Latex Standard).
 Every individual component that goes into these mattresses is certified, be it the organic cotton, organic wool, coco coir, etc.

 Latex Sap is harvested from Hevea Brasiliensis (rubber) trees usually found within about 10 degrees of the equator.
 Generally rubber trees can be harvested for their sap about 160 days a year, and some sources say the trees recover within about an hour.
 The material is completely natural, and sustainable since rubber trees can produce sap indefinitely.

-Not all latex mattresses are all natural, or organic.
+Not all Austin mattress stores have latex mattresses that are all natural, or organic.
 "Green washing" is rampant in the industry.
 Latex mattresses are sometimes polyurethane and chemical free (you’ll have to read the ingredients and check to see whether it’s truly organic), and sometimes they're not.
 There are synthetic latex foams (not organic at all, and not safe from off-gassing), blended latex (interestingly enough still called "natural"), 100% natural latex foams (that are still not organic) and certified organic latex foams.

 Unfortunately, even mattresses made with "natural" rubber (latex) usually have polyurethane foam cores and chemical fire retardant components.
-Many companies proclaim "organic" with no certifications whatsoever.
+Many companies or even other Austin mattress stores proclaim "organic" with no certifications whatsoever.
 Some companies proclaim a mattress a “latex mattress”, when it is in all actuality 2 or 3 inches of synthetic latex on top of a 5 or 6 inch polyurethane oil based core, complete with glues & fire retardants and all the rest.